Casa

 Fotografia de Miguel Torga

-Raised to serve in Porto.“I was a doorman.
-But I also watered the garden, ran errands, served as a donkey for the younger boys, dusted, polished the fine metal staircase with Coração ointment.
-I would walk around in a white jacket, sleep in a cubicle, with a bell by the side of the bed, and earned fifteen cents a month.”
+Servant in Porto."I was a doorman.
+But I also watered the garden, went on errands, served as a donkey for children younger than me, cleaned dust, polished the noble staircase metals with Coração ointment.
+I walked in a white jacket, slept in a cubicle, with a bell at the headboard, and earned fifteen tostões a month."

-Setting sail to Brazil by boat in the autumn.
-I was 13 years old.
-I docked on the other side of the Atlantic on a sunny Monday “I was carrying a bulging suitcase.
-Four rough cloth sheets, five pillows, a flannel blanket, a bedspread, a cashmere garment, two shirts, two pairs of underwear, five towels, six bottles of Roncão port wine and a dozen sausages.”
+Departure for Brazil, by boat, at 13.
+He docked on the other side of the Atlantic on a Monday full of sun.
+"I carried a stuffed suitcase.
+Four sheets of raw cloth, five pillows, a flannel blanket, a bedspread, a cashmere suit, two shirts, two underwear, five towels, six bottles of old Roncão and a dozen salpicões."

 Return to Portugal.
-“It was late in the afternoon when the anchor was drawn out of the mud in the docks and slid up the hull.
-Slowly, the bow of the boat began to move and the Brazil of my sufferings began to fade away behind us.
-First, the urban mass of the city; then the round ribbons of the coastal roads; then Sugarloaf Mountain; finally, the coastline, increasingly blurred.
-Major and minor accidents I had endured with childish tears.
-Tears I no longer had...”
+"It was in the evening that the anchor came out of the mud of the pier and rolled up the hull.
+Slowly, the bow of the boat began to move and the Brazil of my sufferings to distance itself.
+First, the hard mass of the city; then, the round ribbon of the marginal avenues; then, the Sugar Loaf; finally, the coastline, increasingly blurred.
+Great and small accidents of a whole that I had covered with childish tears.
+With tears that I didn't have now to cry..."

 Literature.
-“We were faced by constant challenges, without compromise, without complacency, sure of our renewed mission.
-Few and united, we challenged the whole of Portugal, which remained blind to its routine, its conformism, its rhetoric.
-We conducted every graphic and literary experiment we could, countless daring attempts”
+"We lived in constant challenge, without compromises, without complacencies, sure of our renewing mission.
+Few and united, we challenged all of Portugal, which continued blind in its routine, in its conformism, in its rhetoric.
+All graphic and literary experiences were made, all attempts were dared."

 Love.
-“Love had finally come knocking at the door, after a thousand drills and denials.
-All former appearances ceased to have any significance in the face of the present evidence.
-No emotional upheaval undergone in this chapter up to now could compare to the excitement I now felt before each encounter”
+"Love had finally knocked on the door, after a thousand simulacra and denials.
+All previous appearances ceased to have any meaning in the face of the present evidence.
+No emotional shock experienced until then in this chapter could compare to the excitement I felt now before each meeting."

-The doctor and his patients.
-“I always panicked in the presence of those creatures, until recently complete strangers, defenceless, confidently displaying the miseries of body and soul.”
+The doctor and the patients.
+"I was always in panic in front of those creatures, until recently completely unknown, there, defenseless, confidently exhibiting the miseries of body and soul.

-A doctor in Coimbra, he worked as a general practitioner at Casa dos Pescadores de Buarcos, in Figueira da Foz, twice a week “I lived in a little old house perched on a ravine overlooking the river.
-Green islets covered in orange groves down below.
-Mountain boats, loaded with firewood and bundles of washed clothes, coming down from Penacova.
-On Sundays and holy days, Baptist groups would sing hymns on the sand and the neophytes would dive devoutly into the crystal-clear current, which reflected the row of houses erected in a crib in the hills.”
+Doctor in Coimbra.
+"I lived in an old little house perched on a ravine overlooking the river.
+Below, the green islands were covered with orange groves.
+Mountain boats, loaded with firewood or bundles of clean clothes, descended from Penacova.
+On Sundays and holy days, Baptist groups sang hymns on the sand and devoutly immersed the neophytes in the clarity of the current, which reflected the houses erected in a nativity scene by the hills."

 The hunter.
-“The primitive man that had always been inside me only ever came to the surface as a cartridge bag on my belt.
-As far as my senses were concerned, hunting was a return to original purity.
-From the clothes I wore, dressed in an old vestment that clung to the movements of my body like a second skin, to the healthy frugality of my lunch, which was always the same, to the wine I occasionally drank, everything was part of a secret rapport with the sacredness of nature.”
+"The primitive man who had never resigned himself within me only came to the surface in all his fullness with a cartridge belt at his waist.
+The hunting act was for my senses the return to original purity.
+From the clothes I wore, worn like an old vestment and adapted to the movements of the body like a second epidermis, to the healthy frugality of the snack, always the same, to the wine drunk exceptionally, everything was part of a secret communication with the sacredness of nature."

-Trip to Europe.
+Journey through Europe.
 The Spanish Civil War.
-“Dazed, we all saw how the rubble, the remnants of useless heroicness and the satanic sterility of its path were even more terrible than the war itself.
-What was left behind, although terrifying, was still alive, and as such the instinct of preservation could at least feed the hope of escape.
-Our spirits were now flooded with total despondency, withering the energy of despair at the root.”
+"We all saw, lanced, that, more terrible than war, were its ruins, the waste of useless heroism, the satanic sterility of its trail.
+What was left behind, although terrifying, still had life, and, therefore, the instinct of conservation could at least feed the hope of escape.
+Now, a total discouragement invaded the spirit, drying up the energy of despair at the root."

-Arrested by the PIDE, hours of sitting around, frozen, thinking.
-Buried alive.
-“Caged like a wild beast, deprived of the most elementary means of hygiene, hearing and smelling our own noises and smells, without a voice, without rights, without action, condemned to a merely vegetative, functional existence, like a still, food entering and leaving, sleep and wakefulness alternating in the pendular repetition of the same absurdity.”
+Arrested by PIDE, hours sitting, frozen, buried alive.
+"Caged like a beast, deprived of the most elementary means of hygiene, hearing and smelling my own noises and odors, without voice, without rights, without action, condemned to a merely vegetative, functional, still existence, food entering and leaving, sleep and wakefulness alternating in the pendular repetition of the same absurdity."

 Ariane

-It has masts, sails and flags at the bow,
+It has masts, sails and flag at the bow,

 Within the clarity of these bars…

-A miracle such as this: it was a boat
+Such a miracle like this: it was a ship

-To raise anchor, and fall into the arms
+And raise the anchor, and fall into the arms

 Of Ariane, the sailboat.